luiscspinho/luiscspinho.github.io/_posts/2015-04-28-Land-of-Smiles-5.md

 <figure>
 	<a href="../images/myanmar/5Bagan/various2.jpg"><img src="../images/myanmar/5Bagan/various2.jpg"></a>
-	<figcaption>He was the younger Buddha we saw in Myanmar, so adorable.</figcaption>
+	<figcaption>He was the younger Monk we saw in Myanmar, so adorable.</figcaption>
 </figure>

 <figure>